flhofer/dell_TB16_firmware/README.md

 ## Video outputs and resolutions

 The device has three video sources: MST-1, MST-2, and the TB3 port on the back.
-Each can deliver 3840x2160(4k) @ 60Hz without any particular configuration.
+Each can deliver 3840x2160 (4 K) @ 60Hz without any particular configuration.
 While chip-wise, 3x4k @ 60Hz is possible, upstream bandwidth limits cap such a configuration to 1x @ 60Hz + 2x @ 30Hz (to be verified).
 It needs to be clarified how using the TB3 port for video affects the MST performance.
-The possible graphics mode table lists only a single-screen configuration for USB-C, nothing for the Thunderbolt mode.
+The possible graphics mode table lists only a single-screen configuration for USB-C, with no configurations listed for Thunderbolt mode.
 (I will test as soon as I have a USB-C/TB3 monitor)

 Each MST device serves two ports: DP and VGA for MST-1 and mini-DP and HDMI for MST-2.
 If both MST ports are in use, the output either halves in frequency, e.g., 3840x2160@30Hz, or reduces resolution to 2560x1440@60Hz.
 VGA may be limited to 2048x1280.
 However, due to bandwidth and software/graphics card limits, at most, three monitors may be in operation simultaneously.
 Unique modes are possible with proprietary Dell hardware.
-See the following scheenshot from the Dell TB Docks 3/4 user manual
+See the following screenshot from the Dell TB Docks 3/4 user manual:

 ![Resolutions screen](images/resolutions.png)